- "Far East" redirects here. It should not be confused with Russian Far East.

 For most of history, Tibet existed relatively independent of China, and Tibetan culture to this day remains distinct from the rest of the cultures in China.
 The overwhelming majority of Tibetans practice Tibetan Buddhism, which spread to Mongolia and is the dominant religion there, but is otherwise distinct from the other forms of Buddhism practiced in East Asia.

 Chinese dominance in the region was to end during the 19th century, when Western powers arrived and forced the various East Asian states to sign unequal treaties.
 This development started with the First Opium War in 1841, when China lost to the British and was forced to cede Hong Kong and Weihai to Britain.
-Meanwhile, Commodore Matthew Perry of the United States Navy forced Japan, which had adopted an isolationist policy for centuries, to open up to the West in the Black Ships Incident in 1853, eventually resulting in the Meiji Restoration of 1868.
-Japan would then rapidly modernise under the rule of Emperor Meiji, adopting Western culture and philosophies, and growing into a powerful colonial empire based on Western models, annexing Ezo, the Ryukyu Kingdom, Taiwan and Korea in the process.
+Meanwhile, Commodore Matthew Perry of the United States Navy forced Japan, which had adopted an isolationist policy for centuries, to open up to the West in the Black Ships Incident in 1853, eventually culminating in the Meiji Restoration of 1868.
+Japan would then rapidly modernise under the rule of Emperor Meiji, adopting Western culture and philosophies, and growing into a powerful colonial empire based on Western models, annexing Ezo, the Ryukyu Kingdom, Taiwan and Korea.
 China, meanwhile, was slow to adapt, resulting in it losing more wars to various Western powers and its newly-industrialised neighbour, Japan.
 China lost Taiwan and the Liaodong peninsula to Japan, Harbin and Dalian to Russia, Zhanjiang to France, and the Shandong peninsula to Germany, while numerous foreign nations obtained concessions in various Chinese cities such as Shanghai, Tianjin, Hankou, Guangzhou and Xiamen.
 China also lost control of its tributaries, with Vietnam being annexed by the French, and Korea and the Ryukyu Islands being annexed by the Japanese.
 All this would eventually lead to the collapse of the millennia-old imperial system in China, with the Republic of China being founded by Sun Yat-sen in 1912.

 World War II was to have disastrous consequences on East Asia, as Japan's drive to modernise turned into a drive to colonise its neighbours.
 The war brought great suffering to many, and destroyed much of East Asia's infrastructure.
 Japan was also not spared; much of its territory was destroyed by American carpet bombing, and the cities of Hiroshima and Nagasaki were destroyed by atomic bomb attacks.
 Japan's defeat after World War II forced it to give up its colonies, with Taiwan being returned to China, and Korea regaining its independence.
 However, the end of the war was anything but peaceful.
 The Chinese Civil War continued, which resulted in victory for the Communists, led by Mao Zedong, in 1949, giving them control of much of the mainland, and the Nationalists, led by Chiang Kai-Shek, forced to retreat to the island of Taiwan and several offshore islands of Fujian.
 Korea was split after World War II, with Kim Il-Sung establishing a communist regime in the north with the support of the Soviet Union, and Syngman Rhee establishing a capitalist regime in the south with the support of the United States.
 The Korean War began when Kim Il-Sung attacked the south.
 The fighting lasted for 3 years, had disastrous consequences, and ended with neither side making any significant territorial gains.
 North Korea and the United States signed an armistice in 1953, which ended the armed conflict – but no peace treaty was ever signed and the two Koreas remain officially at war with each other to this day.